hamelsmu/python-notes/blog/content/post/py.md

 ## A Simple Web Server

 It is also useful to have a real-word task that can benefit from threading.
-For reasons discussed later in this blog post, a web server is one of the best ways to illustrate the benefits of concurrency with both thread and processes.
+A web server is one of the best ways to illustrate the benefits of concurrency with both thread and processes.
 However, to really demonstrate how things work it is useful to use something that is sufficiently low level enough to see how the pieces work.

 For this, David sets up a web server using socket programming.
 If you aren't familiar with socket programming (I'm willing to bet most people are not), please stop reading and complete [this tutorial](https://ruslanspivak.com/lsbaws-part1/).

 To begin with, David starts with the below code (I've highlighted the most interesting bits):